 This World Autism Awareness Week, we want to increase understanding of the lives of autistic people.
 Here are 12 of things autistic people want society to know about autism.

-Dimensions’ Involvement and Engagement Coordinator Michelle Rebello-Tindall and her daughter Lauren, who are both autistic, have worked with other members of the community and Dr Jeremy Tudway, Dimensions Clinical Director, to put together this list.
+Dimensions’ Involvement and Engagement Coordinator Michelle Rebello-Tindall and her son Logan, who are both autistic, have worked with other members of the community and Dr Jeremy Tudway, Dimensions Clinical Director, to put together this list.

 Follow @DimensionsUK on social media and tell us what you want people to know about autism.

 1. We are all individuals